Chroq/ginger-beer/README.md

 ## Boilerplate generation

 This tool uses a model struct file as input and build :
-- an OpenAPI 3.0 specification contract
+- an OpenAPI 3.0 specification contract in format :
+  - JSON
+  - YAML
 - choice of :
   - a `clean` architecture repository and file structure
       - a controller